Lab 5: Evidence of Recent Change

 - Suggested Answers (Microsoft Word 34kB May21 13) to Stop and Think Questions

 In Part A: Make sure ImageJ is installed on all student computers before beginning the lab.
 Practice the exercise yourself before teaching so that you are prepared to answer student questions during the lab.

 In Part C: Practice the Connection Circle before doing the activity with students.

-Purpose of the discussion: This discussion will help students better understand positive and negative feedback loops.
+Purpose of the discussion: This discussion will help students better understand reinforcing (positive) and balancing (negative) feedback loops.

 Facilitation Tips: Hang each group's Connection Circle in the classroom and do a "gallery walk" before beginning the discussion, so that students can see what others have come up with for their Connection Circles.

 - Are the Connection Circles in the classroom all the same?
 Identify some similarities and some differences.

 - Compare the feedback loops you found in the Ice-Albedo Feedback Connection Circle.
 Does the feedback loop reinforce/amplify the initial change or balance/dampen it?
 What makes you think so?

 Wrap Up: Although their will likely be similarities among all the groups' Connection Circles, there are also likely to be differences depending on students' understanding/interpretation of the "story elements" and the depth to which they thought about connections.
 Encourage students to talk about these differences and to think about additional connections they may not have made during the original activity.
 Before moving on, be sure that your students have a good understanding of the difference between reinforcing and balancing feedback loops.
 Also, make sure students think about the balances between reinforcing and balancing feedbacks and how equilibrium is typically maintained, with significant changes to climate occurring only when the normal balance is tipped in one direction or another.